Divers find body in search for missing California teen girl

 Bishop said they put two sonar boats in the water at 10:40 a.m. and by 11:15 a.m.
 Rinn detected an object with sonar technology.
 Bishop said he was able to confirm it was a vehicle.
 Rinn put on his gear and conducted the dive to examine the car.

-“Once we confirmed it was indeed Kiely’s vehicle we immediately notified family, law enforcement and (the teen’s) dad and grandpa were on scene within minutes,” Bishop said.
+“Once we confirmed it was indeed Kiely’s vehicle we immediately notified family, law enforcement and [the teen’s] dad and grandpa were on scene within minutes,” Bishop said.

 Rodni was last seen Aug.
 6 near the Prosser Family Campground in Truckee, attending a party with hundreds of young people, authorities have said.
-The campground is at the reservoir in the Sierra Nevada, about 165 miles (266 kilometers) northeast of San Francisco.
+The campground is at the reservoir in the Sierra Nevada, about 165 miles northeast of San Francisco.

 Her friend, Sami Smith was at the party with her and said Rodni had been planning to spend the night at the campground.